awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 |  [ standby\_db\_preserve\_states](https://docs.oracle.com/en/database/oracle/oracle-database/12.2/refrn/STANDBY_DB_PRESERVE_STATES.html#GUID-8D332556-30B7-4C45-8557-50988DC2219E)  | NONE \(default\), SESSION, ALL | N | Controls whether user sessions and other internal states of the instance are retained when a readable physical standby database is converted to a primary database\.  |
 |  [ uniform\_log\_timestamp\_format](https://docs.oracle.com/en/database/oracle/oracle-database/12.2/refrn/UNIFORM_LOG_TIMESTAMP_FORMAT.html#GUID-041BC204-EA0E-4260-9726-D25C2C86A2F5)  | TRUE \(default\), FALSE | Y | Specifies that a uniform timestamp format be used in Oracle Database trace \(\.trc\) files and log files \(such as the alert log\)\. |

-One parameter has a new default value for Oracle 12c version 12\.2\.0\.1 on Amazon RDS\.
+The `compatible` parameter has a new default value for Oracle 12c version 12\.2\.0\.1 on Amazon RDS\.
 The following table shows the new default value\.

 ****